Layr-Labs/eigenlayer-middleware/docs/README.md

 Quorums define a maximum Operator count as well as parameters that determine when a new Operator can replace an existing Operator when this max count is reached.
 The process of replacing an existing Operator when the max count is reached is called "churn," and requires a signature from the Churn Approver.

-These definitions are contained in a quorum's `OperatorSetParam`, which the Owner can configure via the `RegistryCoordinator`.
+These definitions are contained in a quorum's `OperatorSetParam`, which the Owner can configure via the `RegistryCoordinator` or `SlashingRegistryCoordinator`.
 A quorum's `OperatorSetParam` defines both a max Operator count, as well as stake thresholds that the incoming and existing Operators need to meet to qualify for churn.

 *Additional context*: